The following professionals lent their expertise to this article:

 Robert L. and Eleanor Gossett Endowed Scholarship

-The Robert L. and Eleanor Gossett Endowed Scholarship is available to graduating students in the PTA program at Central Piedmont.
-It was established to provide a financial award to excelling PTA students.
-To qualify, applicants must be enrolled in the second year of the Central Piedmont PTA program, have a minimum GPA of 3.0, and demonstrate financial need.
+The Robert L. and Eleanor Gossett Endowed Scholarship is available to graduating students in the PTA program at Central Piedmont Community College in North Carolina.
+Eligibility requirements include a minimum GPA of 3.0 and demonstrated financial need.

 Amount: $600